kbase/collections/docs/data_pipeline_procedure.md

          In this directory, we anticipate finding exclusively a FASTA file and a metadata file.
          This script generates the metadata file upon the successful upload of a genome object and hardlinks the FASTA file from the GTDB collection source directory.

+         The workspace source directory will eventually be linked as a soft link to the corresponding workspace collection source directory.

        * Softlinks for collections
          ```text
          collectionssource/NONE/GTDB/[source_ver]/[GTDB_genome_id]/